Who can apply

 Once your eligibility has been confirmed, you will receive an approval letter outlining specific program details.

 As a registrant of the CBSA's Intellectual Property Rights program, you agree to comply with Canadian laws and regulations.
-You also agree to make sure that all information you provide to the CBSA is accurate and reflective of trademark or copyright information provided to CIPO.
+You also agree to make sure that all information you provide to the CBSA is accurate and reflective of trademark, geographical indication or copyright information provided to CIPO.

 You must respond quickly to CBSA notices and take appropriate steps to ensure your intellectual property rights are upheld.
 If you do not respond in a prompt manner, you may have to pay more for storage costs.
 Unnecessary delays may be taken into account when determining your eligibility for renewal in the Intellectual Property Rights program.

-The CBSA may, as a condition of accepting an RFA or extending a request's period of validity, require that the copyright and/or trademark owner provide a bond in an amount and form decided by the CBSA, for the payment for any storage, handling and destruction costs incurred for detained goods that arise beginning the day after a notice of detention is sent to you.
+The CBSA may, as a condition of accepting a RFA or extending a request's period of validity, require that the copyright, trademark or geographical indication rights holders/owners provide a bond in an amount and form decided by the CBSA, for the payment for any storage, handling and destruction costs incurred for detained goods that arise beginning the day after a notice of detention is sent to you.

 Change of information